jadecobra/python_tdd_exercises/PERSON_FACTORY.md

         return None
     ```
     the terminal updates to show a [TypeError](./TYPE_ERROR.md) for the next keyword argument
-- we update the `factory` function definition for each keyword until we get a [TypeError](./TYPE_ERROR.md) for the line where we subtract `this_year() - this_year()` because we cannot perform a subtraction operation on `None` and our `this_year` function currently returns `None`.
-Let's update our definition using a function from the [datetime](https://docs.python.org/3/library/datetime.html?highlight=datetime#module-datetime) library that returns the current year we are in
+- we update the `factory` function definition for each keyword until we get a [TypeError](./TYPE_ERROR.md) for the line where we subtract `this_year() - this_year()` because we cannot perform a subtraction operation on `None` and our `this_year` function currently returns `None`. let us update our definition using a function from the [datetime](https://docs.python.org/3/library/datetime.html?highlight=datetime#module-datetime) library that returns the current year we are in
     ```python
     import unittest
     import person